The GREX Organizing Committee

 Jennifer Macrae, MSc MD FRCPC

-Dr. Jennifer MacRae is an Associate Professor at the University of Calgary, Cumming School of Medicine with a cross appointment with the Department of Cardiac Sciences.
+Dr. Jennifer MacRae is a Professor at the University of Calgary, Cumming School of Medicine with a cross appointment with the Department of Cardiac Sciences.

 Her clinical and research interests revolve around improving the care of hemodialysis and she uses her administrative role of Medical Director for Hemodialysis for Alberta Kidney Care South to strive toward this goal.

 Stefan Mustata, MD

 Dr. Stefan Mustata came to Canada in 1991 as a convention refugee from Romania.
 He completed his training in internal medicine and nephrology at the University of Toronto and in 2004 joined the division of nephrology at the University of Calgary.
 As the medical director of the Kidney Exercise and Education Program, Stefan is committed to integrating research, education and clinical care through collaborative & multidisciplinary approaches.